 Monitoring of the implementation of the procedure for HD engines based on direct sampling from raw exhaust via a fixed dilution and check in particular its robustness in specific cases (e.g. regeneration events, effect of different fuels, crankcase emissions,…)

-Determine what modifications are required to change the current PN-PEMS d50 of 23 nm to approximately 10 nm.
-Assess the impact of such modifications on particle number emissions/repeatability/reproducibility.
-Draft a new test procedure for PN emissions including the modified PN measurement methodology to be submitted to GRPE for consideration.
+Monitor performance of PN PEMS with d50 at 10 nm (e.g. regeneration events, effect of different fuels, crankcase emissions,…)

 Determine whether LD vehicle PN measurements can be done reliably with direct tailpipe sampling